Climate Compass on MSN

-The iron-rich core at the centre of our planet has been a crucial part of Earth’s evolution.
-The core not only powers the ...
+The iron-rich core at the center of our planet has been a crucial part of Earth's evolution.
+The core not only powers the magnetic field which shields our atmosphere and oceans from solar radiation, ...

 Deep beneath our feet, at a staggering depth of over 5,100km, lies Earth's inner core — a solid ball of iron and nickel that plays a crucial role in shaping the conditions we experience on the surface ...